brownauro2520/shashwatpatnaik.github.io/Code/CFD Proj 4 (Mesh Adaptation and Local Refinement)/README.md

-To run the solver look at .bat files
+To run the solver look at .sh files